Why Do Men Go Bald? (& What You Can Actually Do About It)

 Some scientists think that balding might have been an evolutionary advantage.
 Think about it.
 A bald scalp could signify maturity, wisdom, or social status.
 Like nature's saying, "This guy's been around the block."

-Some suggest balding exposes our skin to more sun, which increases vitamin D absorption - something that naturally decreases as we age - and to UV radiation, which can apparently help prevent prostate cancer.
+Some suggest balding exposes our skin to more sun, increasing vitamin D absorption - something that naturally decreases as we age.

 Others say balding is just a harmless byproduct of our genes and hormonal changes, with no real purpose.